pallosp/conic_research_sympy/docs/api.md

 ([source](../src/lib/matrix.py#L128))

-Creates a skew-symmetric matrix from a 3D vector.
+Creates a skew-symmetric matrix from a 3D column vector.

 <a id="matrix.NonzeroCross"></a>